Downtime Classification & OEE Calculation Pipelines for Industrial Telemetry

 return current_state # Hold previous state on ambiguous input

-High-speed packaging lines and CNC machining centers generate hundreds of sub-second stops that, if logged indiscriminately, artificially depress availability metrics.
-Manufacturing data analysts must distinguish between process-induced microstops and genuine macrostops that require operator intervention.
-The engineering solution relies on configurable duration thresholds combined with state persistence logic.
+High-speed packaging lines and CNC machining centers generate hundreds of sub-second stops that, logged indiscriminately, artificially depress availability.
+The contract for this subsystem is to separate process-induced microstops from genuine macrostops that require operator intervention, without discarding the true production losses in between.
+The mechanism is a configurable duration threshold combined with state-persistence logic.

-A common pattern implements a sliding window that aggregates consecutive idle or fault transitions below a defined duration, typically ranging from thirty to one hundred twenty seconds depending on the asset class.
+A common pattern implements a sliding window that aggregates consecutive idle or fault transitions below a defined duration — typically thirty to one hundred twenty seconds depending on asset class.
 When the aggregated duration exceeds the threshold, the pipeline promotes the sequence to a classified downtime event.
-This approach prevents telemetry noise from triggering false alerts while preserving the integrity of true production losses.
-Proper Threshold Tuning for Microstops ensures that cycle-to-cycle variations do not corrupt baseline availability baselines.
+This prevents telemetry noise from triggering false alerts while preserving real losses.
+Correct threshold tuning for microstops ensures that cycle-to-cycle variation does not corrupt the baseline availability window.

 # downtime_thresholds.yaml